aadi123/aadi123.github.io/content/about.en.md

 For fun, I like to play [chess](https://www.uschess.org/msa/MbrDtlTnmtHst.php?13739907) competitively and sing [Carnātic Music](https://en.wikipedia.org/wiki/Carnatic_music), a form of classical music that evolved in the Southern regions of India.
 I also enjoy reading about and studying South Indian languages, religion, and culture.
 ### Chess
-As many of you know, I was an avid chess player as a kid, and I'm trying to keep the hobby up by playing in tournaments and analyzing games.
+As many of you know, I was an avid chess player as a kid, and I'm trying to keep the hobby up by analyzing positions.
 You can view a list of interesting positions I come across, either taken from my own games or from others' games, by navigating to the chess-exercises (or as I like to call them, chessercises) section using the navigation bar at the top of the website.

 ## Contact